 Composer Benjamin Till grew up near the river and was a member of the Northamptonshire County Youth Orchestra and County Youth Choir performing at the Schools Proms in the early 1990s.
 After further studies he became a professional composer, with a particular interest in Musical Theatre.
 He selected Nene as the subject matter and embarked on a solo six day adventure to walk the entire length of the river.
 The resulting composition features many of the sounds and experiences collected on his trip; a true personal odyssey of discovery.

-The Proms performance will be the premiere of a shortened version of Nene.
-It includes an interactive water-powered sculptural art installation created by Festive Road, and will celebrate the launch of Nenescape.
-A full 25-minute version will be performed in at the Derngate, Northampton on 8 March and at Peterborough Cathedral on 17 March.
+The Proms performance was the premiere of a shortened version of Nene.
+It included an interactive water-powered sculptural art installation (named Nemo) created by Festive Road, and celebrated the launch of Nenescape.
+A full 25-minute version was performed at the Derngate, Northampton on 8 March and at Peterborough Cathedral on 17 March.
+For more information, please visit NMPAT's website.